 When Both Parents Agree To Custody Modifications

 After some discussion, it is clear to both you and your child’s other parent that modifications should be made to the original custody order.
-At Attorney Randy Mora, our seasoned family law attorney knows just what needs to be done to help you do so.
+At Law Office of Randy Mora, PLLC, our seasoned family law attorney knows just what needs to be done to help you do so.
 We have helped countless families to make alternative custody arrangements in and out of court.

 Modifying Custody Orders Without A Judge